Piel Island is a 52-acre stretch of shingle

 island is accessible via a ferryboat which runs from Roa Island pier during

-pitch a tent in its shadows.
+tent in its shadows.

 The island is a haven for wildlife with many different species of sea